5x00/ComfyUI-LLM-Concat/README.md

 # ComfyUI-Prompt-Plus
 Prompt Plus is a collection of LLM and VLM nodes that make prompting easier for image and video generation.

-⭐ Trigger Words to Prompt, Guided VLM Prompter, No BS String, No BS Textbox
+⭐ Trigger Words to Prompt
+⭐ Guided VLM Prompter

 ## Nodes
 ### Trigger2Prompt